Despite growing teacher shortage, KCPS expects to retain more staff next year

-KANSAS CITY, Mo. -- A nationwide teacher shortage grows deeper every year.
+KANSAS CITY, MO (KCTV) -- A nationwide teacher shortage grows deeper every year.

 Even before the pandemic, researches cited low pay, high stress and a changing educational landscape for teachers leaving their professions or retiring early.